Antoine9123/petbook-backend/README.md

 }
 ```
 # Pet Routes
-    [GET] /api/pets/: Retrieve a list of all pets.
+    [GET/POST] /api/pets/: Retrieve a list of all pets or add a new one.
     [GET/PUT/DELETE] /api/pets/<id>/: Retrieve, update, or delete a specific pet by ID.
     [GET] /api/pets/get-pets-from/<username>/: Retrieve a list of pets owned by a specific user.